intel/Intel-NLP-workflow-for-Azure-ML/README.md

 cd /root/notebooks
 jupyter notebook --allow-root
 ```
 Start the notebook that is named as inference.
+Set number of physical cores in score_hf.py according to the machine.
+The variable should contain a space-separated or comma-separated list of physical CPUs.
+The best configuration found for Standard_D16_v5 is currently set as default, but users may choose to explore different numbers of physical cores for different machines.
 ## License

 [License](LICENSE)